Trow (folklore): Origins

-Book author Joan Dey (1991) speculates that the tradition concerning the trows may be based in part on the Norse arrival in Shetland and orkney.
+Book author Joan Dey (1991) speculates that the tradition concerning the trows may be based in part on the Norse invasions of the Northern Isles.
 She states that the conquest by the Vikings sent the indigenous, dark-haired Picts into hiding and that "many stories exist in Shetland of these strange people, smaller and darker than the tall, blond Vikings who, having been driven off their land into sea-caves, emerged at night to steal from the new land owners".